meshvaapatel/cafe-sales-analysis-and-forecasting/README.md

 # 📊 Cafe Sales EDA – From Raw Data to Actionable Insights

-A complete end-to-end EDA project built using Python & Jupyter Notebook to analyze dirty cafe sales data and extract meaningful business insights.
+A complete EDA project built using Python & Jupyter Notebook to analyze dirty cafe sales data and extract meaningful business insights.

 ---